SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/SRS.md

 ## 1. Introduction
    - ### 1.1 Purpose
-     The purpose of this Software Requirements Specification (SRS) document is to detail the functional and non-functional requirements for Project Rapido.
+     The purpose of this Software Requirements Specification (SRS) document is to detail the functional and non-functional requirements for Project Tez Yatra.
 The document provides a comprehensive guide for the development and implementation of the Tez Yatra ride-booking platform, ensuring all stakeholders have a clear understanding of the system's capabilities and limitations.

    -  ### 1.2 Intended Audience